-Looking for something different for St. Patrick’s day?
+Want something different to serve for dessert on St. Patrick’s Day?
 Chocolate and Guinness® makes a great combination.
-The cake has a deep, robust flavor sweetened by the Irish Cream frosting.
+The cake has a deep, robust flavor sweetened by the Irish cream frosting.
 The recipe is vegan so all your friends and family can enjoy.
 The frosting is not, but you could try substituting a vegan butter product.

 3/4 cup soy or almond milk

 1 teaspoon apple cider vinegar

 1/3 cup cocoa powder

 1/2 teaspoon baking powder

 1/4 teaspoon salt 1/4 cup Guinness

 1 1/2 teaspoons vanilla extract

 3/4 cup (1 ½ sticks) butter (or butter substitute), room temperature